younata/personal_knowledge/src/speedrunning/README.md

 Completing a game in as little time as possible.

-I am not cool enough to engage in speedrunning.
-I do enjoy watching other people run games, however.
+Actually engaging in speedrunning is not really for me.
+But watching other people speedrun games is entertaining.

 ## Games Done Quick